Imagens das páginas

 So steadfastly did he his governance,

-With his bargains and with his chevisance".
+With his bargains and with his chevisance "-

-that is, with his schemes for borrowing money.
-And there were many merchants who not only borrowed money for speculating purposes, but secured to themselves more than was their due, by defrauding both the customers and the exchequer.
 It was doubtless with the view of protecting themselves against the impositions of their fellows, as well as to maintain their interests in dealings with foreigners, and to withstand the aggressions of the crown, that honest merchants and tradesmen clubbed together in guilds and societies.
 The oldest guilds were very old indeed.
 In Anglo-Saxon times there were at least two in Exeter alone, the partners in which pledged themselves to pay a certain sum a year for the maintenance of their associations and for the assistance of any of their members who might fall into distress.
 We know not whether these had any thing to do with commerce, or were simply friendly leagues for mutual help and the encouragement of good feeling; but Domesday Book records the existence of a gihalla, or guild-hall, at Dover, established for the

 benefit of merchants, and there were first chosen, was abandoned, and several doubtless many such.
-The Cinque Ports towns within the kingdom were made must originally have formed a like asso- staples instead, the chief being Cardiff, ciation of towns for the protection of the property of Hugh Despencer, and each other's interests at sea, although therefore a most desirable place to be entheir incorporation by royal charter riched by the coming together of mersoon altered the character of the league, chants from all lands.
-In 1328, soon after and the need of keeping up a naval force the accession of Edward III., all staples for the service of the crown subordi- were, in a fit of liberality, abolished; but nated trade to war.
-The Hanse Towns in 1332 several new ones were appointed. made a somewhat similar league for for- In 1334 all were abolished again, and in eign trade, and from an early date the 1341 the staple was once more established Hanse merchants had the special privilege on the Continent, Bruges being the first of warehousing their corn in London, city selected, to be followed, in 1348-the were allowed to build granaries for the year of its coming into the hands of the purpose, and were governed by an alder- English-by Calais, when thirty-six Lonman of their own, presiding at the Steel- don merchants were sent over to profit by yard, often called the Guildhall of the the monopoly.
-In 1353 fourteen EngTeutonic merchants.
-With them appear lish and Irish towns were made staples, to have been united a society of Cologne and in 1363 the staple was restored to merchants, who are said to have founded Calais.
-In 1369 several English towns the Guildhall proper-a building set up were again favored, and in 1376 Calais some fifty yards further back than the again took their place.
-The staple flucsite of the present Guildhall-somewhere tuated between the French town and near the year 1200.
-They were soon those in England until 1398, when it was turned out of it, however, as it had be- fixed at Calais, not to be removed till come the recognized meeting-place of the 1538, and then, with modifications that sheriff's and citizens of London certainly indicated the dying out of the old restrictnot later than 1244.
-Long before this ive institution, it was transferred to Brutime, some of the great English companies ges, and forgotten. had been formed.
+The Cinque Ports towns within the kingdom were made must originally have formed a like asso- staples instead, the chief being Cardiff, ciation of towns for the protection of each other's interests at sea, although their incorporation by royal charter soon altered the character of the league, and the need of keeping up a naval force for the service of the crown subordinated trade to war.
+The Hanse Towns made a somewhat similar league for foreign trade, and from an early date the Hanse merchants had the special privilege of warehousing their corn in London, were allowed to build granaries for the purpose, and were governed by an alderman of their own, presiding at the Steelyard, often called the Guildhall of the Teutonic merchants.
+With them appear to have been united a society of Cologne merchants, who are said to have founded the Guildhall proper-a building set up some fifty yards further back than the site of the present Guildhall-somewhere near the year 1200.
+They were soon turned out of it, however, as it had become the recognized meeting place of the sheriff's and citizens of London certainly not later than 1244.
+Long before this time, some of the great English companies had been formed.
 The guild of weavers was incorporated by Henry II. in 1185, and most of the others received their charters not later than the close of the following century.

-Much more important than any of these was the Society of Merchants of the Staple, or wholesale dealers in the three staple commodities of Englandwool, woolfels or sheep-skins, and leather -to which lead, tin, and other articles were afterward added.
+Other restrictions to the full development of trade sprang from the lawlessness and spite of private individuals.
+In 1294, one Walter Hobbe, a great and greedy merchant of Bristol, seized the Much more important than any of ship of a merchant from Holland, and dethese was the Society of Merchants of tained its cargo.
+After much litigation, the Staple, or wholesale dealers in the he was forced to restore the ship and its three staple commodities of England-goods, and to pay the heavy sum of wool, woolfels or sheep-skins, and leather -to which lead, tin, and other articles were afterward added.
 The society was founded some time before 1313.
 In that year Edward II. issued a charter to its mayor and council, empowering them to choose a city of Brabant, Flanders, or Artois, to be called the staple, whither all wools and leathers exported from England were to be taken for sale to such foreign dealers as chose to come for them.
 The idea of establishing a central market for the exchange of commodities had much to commend it, and had the Society of Merchants, wisely constituted, been allowed to retain its power, much good might have resulted.
 But the staple was made a royal plaything and a means of royal extortion, and, therefore, a source of mischief.
 In 1326, Antwerp, the port

 But in most cases justice was very far from being done.
 In 1321, we find Edward II. complaining of the great dissension and discord that existed between the people of the Cinque Ports and the men and mariners of the western towns of Poole, Weymouth, Melcombe, Lyme, Southampton, and other adjacent towns, and of the homicide, depredation, shipburning, and many other evil acts resulting therefrom.
 He caused to be publicly proclaimed in each of the offending towns

 that all such violent acts were done without his sanction, and against his will; but that mild protest, of course, had not much effect.
 The Cinque Ports, encouraged to keep up an efficient naval force for the service of the state, when required, used their power at other times in oppressing and robbing the more exclusively merchant shipping of other ports; and these other ports, jealous of the special privileges accorded in return for the naval service, were glad enough to retaliate to the utmost of their ability.
 Between the Cinque Ports and Yarmouth, near enough to feel specially aggrieved, and strong enough to take frequent reprisals, a petty warfare was waged through some centu ries, and numberless are the acts of par liament and royal mandates seeking, but seeking in vain, to remedy the evil.
 Then there were constant feuds between the merchants of England and those of other countries, Scotland and France especially.
 In 1335-to give one or two out of many instances-a vessel of Southampton, stocked with wool and other merchandise, was captured at the mouth of the Thames by a little fleet of Scotch and Norman privateers; and in 1336, Jersey and Guernsey were attacked and plundered by several Scotch pirates, who also seized a number of English ships lying of the Isle of Wight.
-In 1857, three Scotch galleys did immense damage to the shipping of the eastern coast, until they were seized by the men of Yarmouth.
+In 1357, three Scotch galleys did immense damage to the shipping of the eastern coast, until they were seized by the men of Yarmouth.

 More memorable than all was the strife between John Mercer, a bold merchant of Perth, and John Philpot, of London, in 1378.
 Mercer's father had for some time given assistance to the French by harassing the merchant ships of England; and in 1377, being driven by foul weather on to the Yorkshire coast, he was caught and imprisoned in Scarborough Castle.
 Thereupon the son carried on the strife.
 Collecting a little fleet of Scottish, French, and Spanish ships, he captured several English merchantmen off Scarborough, slaying their commanders, putting their crews in chains, and appropriating or destroying their cargoes.
 This mischief must be

 With such merchant patriots as this to defend the realm from foreign attacks, and to strengthen a love of liberty and independence at home, as well as to enrich it with wealth and all the fair possessions that wealth and industry bring to a nation, England could not help becoming great.
 John Philpot was but one out of thousands who deserve our veneration alike for the nobility of their own characters, and for the good work done by them on behalf of their country.
 The lives of many can be but vaguely traced in the dim records of history, and are shown to us only in a few disconne ted events.
 But of others we know enough to follow their careers and understand their influence upon both commercial and political history.
-H. R. F. B,

 From Chambers's Journal.

-HABITS AND HAUNTS OF THE
+HABITS AND HAUNTS

 EXTRAORDINARY errors are still in cir- | culation respecting the character, and even the structure of the camel, notwithstanding it has been the companion of man from the earliest ages of his existence.
 The large, heavy, lumbering animal that bears burdens is supposed to constitute a species apart from the light and agile dromedary, which, in the language of the Chinese, possesses feet of wind, and in traversing the desert, often performs journeys of from ninety to a hundred miles a day.
 This was proved on a remarkable occasion in Egypt.
 The pacha, on his way to the Hejaz, having learned at Suez that a mutiny had broken out among the troops in Cairo, turned westward the head of his dromedary, and in less than eight hours cleared the ninety miles of desert, and appeared suddenly among the rebels, who were instantly awed into submission by his daring presence.
 A few heads, however, were struck off, by way of precaution, after which his highness resumed his pilgrimage toward the Holy City.
 Any one who contemplates the sumpter animal of the trading caravans, shuffling along the sandy tracts of the desert at the rate of two miles and a half an hour, with twelve hundred weight of merchandise on his back, may be easily pardoned for coming to the conclusion that this drowsy beast must be of a different species from the bold and fleet creature, which on the plains of Northern India, moves at the rate of eighteen miles an hour, with a light piece of artillery at his heels.
 Yet there is no more difference between the sumpter camel and the fleet dromedary, than between the dray horse and Childers' steed, which flew over the turf of Newmarket at the rate of a mile a minute.
 The speed and lightness of the dromedary originate in accident, and are developed by training and education; but the saddle animal will cross with the beast of burden, and produce a new variety, more useful in many respects than either parent.

 Still it seems necessary to admit that the Bactrian camel, with two hunches, which traverses the wilds and vast elevated plateaux of Central Asia, differs specifically from the Arabian camel with one hunch.
-Of these we have sometimes beheld a string, exceeding a thousand in number, intermingled with dromedariesthe latter mounted, the former ladentied to each other, and proceeding in single-file athwart the wastes of Libya toward the Black Countries.
-The march. in such cases seems tedious, and would really be so to an impatient traveler; but to persons who, like the Arab merchants, pass the greater part of their lives with camels amid the sands, the slowness of progression is no more irksome than the ordinary course of business to a man in the city.
-They know by experience how far they can advance in a day, in what places they shall find water, date-palms, and coarse pasturage for their beasts, and creep from station to station without the least excitement or impatience.
-The small incidents of the way suffice to amuse them, though occasionally they are of such a nature as to put their manhood to the proof, and violently stimulate their circulation.
+Of these we have sometimes beheld a string, exceeding a thousand in number, intermingled with dromedaries— the latter mounted, the former ladentied to each other, and proceeding in single-file athwart the wastes of Libya toward the Black Countries.
+The march in such cases seems tedious, and would really be so to an impatient traveler; but to persons who, like the Arab merchants, pass the greater part of their lives with camels amid the sands, the slowness of progression is no more irksome than the ordinary course of business to a man in the city.
+They know by experience how far they can advance in a day, in what places they shall find water, date-palms, and coarse pasturage for their beasts, and creep from station to station without the least excitement or impatience. small incidents of the way suffice to amuse them, though occasionally they are of such a nature as to put their manhood to the proof, and violently stimulate their circulation.
 A lion, perhaps, in search of a meal, starts up from amid the sand-hills, or emerges from an unnoticed ravine, and bounds fearlessly toward the caravan, resolved to gratify his appetite, or perish-nothing scares him or arrests his progress-despising both dromedary and rider, he springs with a roar toward his prey, and in spite of spears and the contents of rifles, often succeeds in bringing to the ground the individual he has marked out for his breakfast.
 But soldier or trader, the Arab is always brave, and never deserts a friend in need.
 With such weapons as are at hand, therefore, the merchants rush upon their assailant, firing, shouting, vociferating, and almost invariably end by leaving his lifeless body upon the sands; insulting him, meanwhile, with the epithets of "dog" and "son of

 « AnteriorContinuar »